Yamsafer/frontend-talks/DOM-API.md

-###DOM: Document Object Model
+##DOM: Document Object Model

 The Document Object Model (DOM) is a programming interface for HTML, XML and SVG documents.
 It provides a structured representation of the document as a tree.
 ![Alt text](./DOM-API/dom-position.png)

-#DOM != JAVASCRIPT
+##DOM != JAVASCRIPT

+> but it's quircky

-most of the frustration arising from programming in the browser is a result of DOM INTERFACE implementation in different browsers rather than from javascript quirks!
+Most of the frustration arising from programming in the browser is a result of DOM INTERFACE implementation in different browsers rather than from javascript quirks!

-as a result we have a set of libraries and tools that provide an api to manipulate the DOM in a consistent away and cross-browser!
+As a result we have a set of libraries and tools that provide an api to manipulate the DOM in a consistent away and cross-browser!

 ![enter image description here](http://ideonexus.com/wp-content/uploads/2010/02/frameworks.jpg)